 If you're out looking for the best travel card in the world, you may be disappointed to discover that there is no one "best" travel card for everyone.
 It's important instead to understand and compare available options so that you can choose the travel card that will best suit you.

-Compare the different available currencies, reward point earn rates and fees associated with the Qantas Cash Card and NAB Traveller Card to decide which one suits your needs.
+Compare the different available currencies, reward point earn rates and fees associated with the Qantas Travel Money Card and NAB Traveller Card to decide which one suits your needs.

 NAB Traveller Card

 |Points earn rate||

 |Minimum load amount||$50||$50|

 |Daily transaction limits||